epixode/epic-linker/README.md

 This package supports modular applications based on react and redux-saga.

+**Warning**: the current interface using generators hinders debugging and will soon be replaced by a much simpler mechanism.

 ## Bundles

 A *bundle* is defined by a generator yielding directives: